jeko37/generalvote/README.md

 Select "Configure" to display the configuration panel, where you can define the title of your survey, the descriptive text and up to five different options for users to choose from.

+!(img/settings_screen.png)

+You have already created your first survey

+!(img/poll_screen.png)

+Once users start voting they will be able to see the results.

+!(img/poll_voted.png)

 NOTE: Once users have started voting you will not be able to change your block settings.